-A financial advisor is especially valuable when you have larger assets.
+A financial advisor is especially valuable when you have a higher net worth.
 Trying to plan your financial future when dealing with the many elements of wealth management can be time consuming, especially if your assets spread over different accounts.

-Plus, investors over 50 tend to have multiple investment accounts or funds in various places.
+Older investors over 50, in particular, tend to have multiple investment accounts or funds in various places.

 Again, this goes back to weighing the costs against the advantages of using a financial advisor.

 A financial advisor can work directly with your CPA and or attorney to implement the most advantageous investment strategies for you from a legal and tax perspective.
 This can help keep your money safe from a liability perspective.
-It can also have a significant impact on the amount of wealth you accumulate, keep safe and leave as a legacy or in having more funds available for retirement.
+It can also have a significant impact on the amount of wealth you accumulate, are able to leave as a legacy or in having more funds available for retirement.

 Business owners may find that hiring a financial advisor is worth it.
-Self-employed people usually have a different set of financial planning needs the advisor can assist with, plus business owners tend to be short on time or focused on their business finances.
+Self-employed people usually have a different set of financial planning needs.
+Some advisors can assist with this, plus business owners tend to be short on time or focused on their business finances.
 I certainly run into this myself and have found the solution to be using a bookkeeper and having set days for focus on portfolio investing and small business entity finances.

-If this is your case, a financial planner may be your best option.
+If this is your case, a financial advisor could be your best option.
 You’ll want someone with specific experience working with many clients who own small businesses vs working mostly with employees.
 This isn’t easy always to find.

-For business owners, investing their money is one thing that can easily get pushed aside while growing their business.
-Yet, it’s the very reason behind all the hard work so it’s wise to make investing a priority.
+For business owners, investing their money is one thing that can easily get pushed aside while growing a business.
+Yet, it’s often the very reason behind all the hard work so it’s wise to make investing a priority.

 The biggest reason people sway away from using a financial advisor is the potential cost.
-But when shopping around, you may find that many of them offer reasonable fees given the competitiveness that has risen in this field online and offline.
+When shopping around, however, you may find that many financial advisors offer reasonable fees given the competitiveness that has risen in this field both online and offline.

 The cost of using a financial advisor, however, is still considerably above the cost of a low cost index investment strategy.

 Again, the question goes back to this: Will I reach my financial goals sooner with or without an advisor, after fees are paid?
-For many the answer is yes and for many the answer is no. Only you know you, and what you need based on your own situation.
+For many, the answer is yes and for many, the answer is no. Only you know what is best for you, and what you need based on your own situation.

 I made the chart below to show common percentages paid for financial advisors.
-With clients, we look at both the dollar amount and the percent that is paid. $10,000 feels a lot bigger than 1%, right?
+With my wealth coaching clients, we look at both the dollar amount and the percent that is paid. $10,000 feels a lot bigger than 1%, right?

-While emotional financial decisions can be overcome (I have a process for this), acting repeatedly out of fear and greed is a good reason to hire a financial advisor.
+While emotional financial decisions can be overcome (I have a process for this), acting repeatedly out of hidden fear and greed is often a good reason to hire a financial advisor.

 While many dismiss this reality, deep rooted emotions drive your investing actions.
-This is so real that there is an entire field called Behavioral Finance.
-It studies how emotional reactions of investors affect stock market moves.
+This is so real that there is an entire field called Behavioral Finance in mainstream finance.
+It studies how the emotional reactions of investors affect investments and even stock market moves.

 There are many reasons people hire a financial advisor as shown in this chart below.
-Sometimes the reason are more obscure.
+Sometimes the reasons are more obscure.

 Financial Advisor Benefits